 Puerto Rico has a decent and very cheap ferry service.
 From Old San Juan, you can catch a ferry to Cataño (which is the cheapest way to get to the Bacardi distillery) or to Hato Rey (the banking district and the site of Plaza Las Américas.

 Most locals who want to get to Vieques and Culebra take the ferry from Fajardo.
-It only costs $2 per person, lasts about two hours, and will get you there safely.
+It lasts about two hours and will get you there safely.
 However, it's packed on long weekends and popular holidays, and service can be spotty.
 You can also take a car on the ferry, but the ferry service for cars is much more infrequent and less reliable.

 The quickest and most effective way to travel across the island or to Vieques and Culebra is via small plane.
 Several charter services and local airlines operate from San Juan's international Luis Muñoz Marín Airport in Isla Verde or its smaller local Isla Grande Airport in Miramar.
 Among the airlines you'll find here are: